caugustine2022/resume/README.md

 * Consulted with clients on DevOps culture and best practices to reduce deployment cycle time and productivity for developers and system administrators.
 * Worked with and used the Amazon Web Services (EC2, CloudWatch, S3, VPC, CloudFormation, etc.), AWS serverless technologies (Lambda, Cognito, API Gateway), and other cloud technology platforms; Jenkins, Ansible, Chef, Docker, Puppet, Salt, Kubernetes, SonarQube, Nagios, Node.js, Python, PowerShell, Bash, Java, JavaScript, Git/Github, HAProxy.
 * Wrote and edited Jenkins file using Groovy language to automate and troubleshoot failing jobs.
-* Installed, configured and administered the SonarQube for code quality check and generated reports for different projects; and as well integrated them into Jenkins.
+* Installed, configured, and administered the SonarQube for code quality check and generated reports for different projects; and as well integrated them into Jenkins.
-* Installed and configured Jenkins master and Jenkins slave nodes, built CI/CD pipeline and managed the infrastructure as code using Ansible.
+* Installed and configured Jenkins master and Jenkins slave nodes, built CI/CD pipeline, and managed the infrastructure as code using Ansible.
-* Created and implemented Ansible scripts to automatically update system components, saving 30% admin time.
+* Created and implemented Ansible scripts to automatically update system components, saving 30% administrator's time.
 * Integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server's onboardings as well as the configuration.
 * Monitored system activities like CPU, Memory, Disk, and Swap space usage to avoid any performance issues, ensuring the highest 24-hour/7-day week critical system availability.
 * Assisted with refining the Software Development Life Cycle (SDLC) to fit system needs; designed and enhanced the software architecture to improve scalability, service reliability, capacity, and performance.